shingkee/project/wp-content/plugins/super-socializer/readme.txt

 3. **Enhances Marketing Efforts**: Social data can integrate with third-party platforms such as email marketing platforms, ad servers, recommendation engines, and more, to target the right users with the right messages which increases ROI (Return on Investment).

+= Social Media Follow Icons = Redirect website visitors to your Social Media pages

-= Single sign-on = Enable single sign-on in your WordPress multisite network.
+= Single sign-on = Enable single sign-on in your WordPress multisite network

 = What makes this plugin different and why should I choose this plugin when there are many other social plugins? =
 1. **Free**: Yea, right.
 It is a free plugin.
 You need not pay single penny to use the features of this plugin.